belgattitude/soluble-metadata/README.md

 - Retrieve metadata information from an SQL query (datatypes,...)
 - Rely on native database driver information (does not parse the query)
-- Fast, lightweight and thoroughly tested.
+- Provides an unified API, Fast, lightweight and thoroughly tested.

 ## Requirements